Ministry of Foreign Affairs (Portugal): List of Foreign Affairs' office holders

 The history of the Minister of Foreign Affairs position dates to 15 March 1830, with the establishment of the liberal Regency in Terceira Island, in the context of the Liberal Wars.
 In that same date Luís Mouzinho de Albuquerque was nominated as Minister and Secretary of State of Foreign Affairs.
-Currently, the position is occupied by António Costa, as Minister of Foreign Affairs.
+Currently, the position is occupied by Paulo Rangel, as Minister of State and of Foreign Affairs.

 Headquarters

 The Ministry of Foreign Affairs is currently headquartered at the Necessidades Palace.
 The palace has hosted the ministry since May 1952, when it was transferred from its previous location, at the Terreiro do Paço, where it had been located since 1926.
 The Palace is composed by an architectural complex which includes a church, a convent and a royal palace, built between 1743 and 1752.
 This palace is an example of the joanine baroque architecture, with a visible Italian influence which characterized the architectural production under royal patronage, during the joanine period.
 The Palace has a complex blueprint, which is the natural consequence of the articulation of the distinct bodies which form the palace, and is spread around two square patios.

 The Palace, located in Largo do Rilvas, in the parish of Estrela (Prazeres), in Lisbon, has a long and rich history, having been, in different moments of its history, a small chapel, a convent, a palace used to host foreign dignitaries, the Royal Residence and a National Republican Guard Barracks, before eventually being occupied by the Ministry of Foreign Affairs, which remains in the Palace to this day.

 The role of the palace as the Royal Residence, mainly during the 19th century, and the early 20th century, meant that the palace witnessed several key historic events of the Portuguese Constitutional Monarchy, from the meeting of the Constituent Cortes in 1820, which led to the approval of the first Portuguese Constitution, to the events of the 5 October 1910, when the Monarchy was overthrown, and the Palace was briefly bombarded by troops supporting the republican cause.
 Throughout this period, several works of art were gathered by the Portuguese Royal Family in the palace, several of which were taken by the King Manuel II to his exile, while a significant number of the remaining collections were transferred to the museums of the Palácio da Ajuda and the Palácio da Pena.

 In fact, the historical significance of the palace contributes to grant this monument a unique character with an undeniable value to Portugal, constituting the Palace a unique reference, perfectly suited to the functions of external representation, which are inherent to the Ministry of Foreign Affairs.
 Indeed, the relevance of the Palace to Portuguese Foreign Policy is evidenced by the fact that the Ministry of Foreign Affairs is often referred simply as "Necessidades", a term that is also occasionally used to refer to the Portuguese Foreign Policy, in general.